codepo8/developer-advocacy-handbook/create-slide-decks.md

 > **Example:** another exception to my rule is when you want to provoke a very emotional response and make people understand something beyond their own experience that is very human.
-One example is that when I talk about the (now defunct as YouTube is good at it) accessible version of YouTube I created a long time ago.
-Rather than me explaining what effect these changes to the interface had it is more powerful to show [how Lizzie, a user with learning disabilities](http://www.youtube.com/watch?v=CwsDKaalgq8) and [Kirin, a blind user](http://www.youtube.com/watch?v=QiuT0y0KR6I) can now enjoy online video.
-Especially Kirin\'s end sentence \"The thing is the power ... this has given me the power that it should give me in the beginning.\" is a wonderful emotional moment to get you back into your talk.
+One example is that when I talked about the accessible version of YouTube I created a long time ago.
+Rather than me explaining what effect these changes to the interface had it was more powerful to show [how Lizzie, a user with learning disabilities](http://www.youtube.com/watch?v=CwsDKaalgq8) and [Kirin, a blind user](http://www.youtube.com/watch?v=QiuT0y0KR6I) were able to enjoy online video.
+Especially Kirin\'s end sentence \"The thing is the power
+... this has given me the power that it should give me in the beginning.\" is a wonderful emotional moment to get you back into your talk.